 The Education Program at Warner Pacific University is Christ-centered and dedicated to serving and learning in the urban context by preparing highly effective, culturally competent, professional educators from diverse backgrounds who think critically, act with integrity, work collaboratively and serve with passion and purpose.

-A Bachelor of Science in Early Childhood/Elementary Education prepares candidates to obtain an Oregon Preliminary Teaching License in Elementary – Multiple Subjects, which is issued by the Oregon Teacher Standards and Practices Commission (TSPC) upon successful completion of all program requirements.
+A Bachelor of Science in Early Childhood/Elementary Education prepares candidates to obtain an Oregon Preliminary Teaching License in Elementary Education – Multiple Subjects, which is issued by the Oregon Teacher Standards and Practices Commission (TSPC) upon successful completion of all program and state requirements.

 Cohort Study Curriculum

 Requirements for the cohort: 75 semester credits; 49 credits in residence, 58 credits upper division